 - The Brain Health Centre at UBC, where men and women with Multiple Sclerosis, Parkinson’s Disease and other neurological diseases are seen.

-- The Integrated Spine Center at Blusson, where men and women with neurological and orthopaedic issues are seen by the clinicians of the SHRS, with Dr. Elliott consulting to that service.
-Both Dr. Elliott and Dr. Mark Nigro, a urologist, are Co-Directors of the Vancouver Sperm Retrieval Clinic housed at the Blusson Center.
+The Integrated Spine Center at Blusson, where men and women with neurological and orthopedic issues are seen by the clinicians of the SHRS, with Dr. Elliott consulting .

 Our patients usually tell us that their sexual difficulty, whatever it is, is the most distressing problem in their life.
 With your support, we plan to develop evidence-based, transportable small group programs so that patients across the province can benefit.
 Physicians will be able to actively ask patients regarding sexual difficulties knowing evidence-based treatment is available.
 Funding for this program will mean patients will not have to travel to Vancouver and care can be ongoing and based closer to home

 Our specific need at this time is support for physicians to develop the evidence-based transportable programs for health providers across BC.
-We have small group programs for women with sexual pain, and for women with low sexual desire and arousal, but we need similar format programs for men with low desire, men with erectile dysfunction during partnered sex, for men and women with sexual side effects of antidepressants, for couples unable to consummate their marriage/relationship, and for men with premature ejaculation.
+We currently have small group programs for women with sexual pain and for men with erectile dysfunction during partnered sexual activity.
+With additional physicians we could also simultaneously implement our programs for couples unable to consummate their marriage/relationship, and for women with low sexual arousal and enjoyment of sex.

 All contributions to the UBC Sexual Medicine Program will be immensely appreciated.
 Donations will help us to recruit and train additional staff, to enable some of our physicians to devote time each week to developing and implementing the province-wide programs.
 Please give your support to this exciting and much-needed program.